Product Organizational Structure

 That said, we all know that organizational structure really does impact behavior, so all things considered equal, I argue that evolving towards the structure I describe below will improve the effectiveness of your overall product organization, sometimes in very profound ways.

-I argue that every CEO/COO or division GM needs three clear and distinct voices on his staff: Marketing, Product Management and Design, and Product
+I argue that every CEO/COO or division GM needs three clear and distinct voices on her staff: Marketing, Product Management and Design, and Engineering.

 So, reporting to the CEO/COO of a small or medium sized company, or each business unit GM of a large company: